-Take care to program a valid CRC (or 0xFFFFFFFF) in the defined CRC location; otherwise, the user flash memory is read protected by the kernel.
+Take care to program a valid CRC (or 0xFFFFFFFF) in the defined CRC location.
+Otherwise, the user flash memory is read protected by the kernel.
 In this case, flash-based applications fail to load unless the user flash memory is mass erased.

 If the user read protection key hash is programmed with a nonreset value, meaning that the read protection is enabled, or if the key hash CRC is invalid, the SWD is disabled by the kernel and SWD access to the device is not possible.
 Perform this programming only after product development is complete and SWD access is not intended in the field.
-However, when read protection is enabled, the SWD is opened up only if CRC protection is enabled and the CRC is corrupted, which allows device recovery when the CRC is accidentally corrupted.
-In this case, the SWD is opened up, but the user flash memory is protected with no read, write, or page erase accessibility (to maintain the user code confidentiality while allowing device recovery).
+However, when read protection is enabled, the SWD is opened only if CRC protection is enabled and the CRC is corrupted, which allows device recovery when the CRC is accidentally corrupted.
+In this case, the SWD opens, but the user flash memory is protected with no read, write, or page erase accessibility (to maintain the user code confidentiality while allowing device recovery).
 However, mass erase is still possible, which results in the user flash memory being open again (with read and write access).

-The user flash memory (user space) is completely blank when shipped; therefore, none of the security keys and parameters are programmed.
-Therefore, most of the parameters, such as the key hash CRC and the user code length, have invalid values, meaning the parameters are all set to 0xFF.
+The user flash memory (user space) is completely blank when shipped.
+Therefore, none of the security keys and parameters are programmed.
+Most of the parameters, such as the key hash CRC and the user code length, have invalid values, meaning the parameters are all set to 0xFF.
 In this case, the kernel performs a check of the user flash memory to identify if it is blank or completely unprogrammed.
-If the user flash is blank, the kernel skips all the checks and opens up the SWD.
-In addition to opening up the SWD, which allows users to connect to the device through SWD for their development, the boot kernel also enters the UART downloader mode and awaits reception of the SSL.
+If the user flash is blank, the kernel skips all the checks and opens the SWD.
+In addition to opening the SWD, which allows users to connect to the device through SWD for their development, the boot kernel also enters the UART downloader mode and awaits reception of the SSL.

-After the device is programmed via the SWD, the user flash memory is no longer blank, and the kernel relies on the state of the SYS\BMODE0 pin to decide if the user code must be executed (after performing all the previously explained checks), or if the boot kernel must enter the UART downloader mode.
+After the device is programmed via the SWD, the user flash memory is no longer blank, and the kernel relies on the state of the SYS_BMODE0 pin to decide if the user code must be executed after performing all the checks explained in the Boot Code Flow section, or if the boot kernel must enter the UART downloader mode.

-If the SYS\BMODE0 pin is asserted (low), the kernel enters the UART downloader and waits for the SSL to be downloaded.
+If the SYS_BMODE0 pin is asserted low, the kernel enters the UART downloader and waits for the SSL to download.

-If the SYS\BMODE0 pin is deasserted (high), the kernel jumps to the user reset vector in the user flash memory after performing all the security checks.
+If the SYS_BMODE0 pin is deasserted high, the kernel jumps to the user reset vector in the user flash memory after performing all security checks.

-The only case where the kernel enters the UART download mode without sampling the SYS\BMODE0 pin is when the user flash memory is blank.
+The only case where the kernel enters the UART download mode without sampling the SYS_BMODE0 pin is when the user flash memory is blank.

-Figure 42.
+Figure 27.
 Boot Kernel Flowchart

-SSL code that is downloaded over the UART must be mapped to the SRAM.
+SSL code downloaded over the UART must be mapped to the SRAM.
 In UART downloader mode, the SSL is loaded to the SRAM and has flash programming capabilities.
 The kernel authenticates the SSL and allows execution only if authentication is successful.
 This code is responsible for downloading and upgrading the actual firmware (for example, the user application) in the user flash memory.
-The kernel does not support direct updates to the user flash memory; therefore, the SSL is required to perform such actions.
+The kernel does not support direct updates to the user flash memory.
+Therefore, the SSL is required to perform such actions.

 The kernel follows a specific protocol to download the SSL to the processor, which must be adhered to by the transmitting host.
 If the SSL follows the same packet protocol as the kernel, the host interface is simplified (for example, communication with the kernel and the SSL is uniform).
-The details of the protocol are discussed in the following sections.
+The details of the protocol are discussed in the Protocol section.